Reveal-Energy-Services/orchid-python-api/README-dev.md

 To use this configuration file as an example:

-- Copy the file to the expected location.
-For example, assuming the symbolic names referenced above, execute:
+- If this file is not already in the expected location, copy the file.
+For example, assuming the symbolic names referenced above, execute
   ```
   copy /path/to/orchid-virtualenv/Lib/site-packages/orchid_python_api/examples/python_api.yaml.example /path/to/home-directory/.orchid/python_api.yaml
   ```